bmw-tech/widget_driver/widget_driver/README.md

       }
     ```

-2. Then we just run the generator like we did before...
+2. Then we just run the generator like we did before.
 3. We should get a compiler warning in the generated file.
 To resolve that we just have to add the generated abstract class `_$DriverProvidedProperties` to our driver like this:

     ```dart